RamYala121/samplot-ic/README.md

 **Additional notes.**
 * Variants where fewer than 95% of samples have a call (whether reference or alternate) will be excluded by default.
 This can be altered via the command-line argument `min_call_rate`.
 * If you're primarily interested in rare variants, you can use the `max_hets` filter to remove variants that appear in more than `max_hets` samples.
-* Large variants can now be plotted easily by samplot through use of `samplot plot`'s `zoom` argument.
+* Large variants can now be plotted easily by samplot-ic through use of `samplot-ic plot`'s `zoom` argument.
 However, you can still choose to only plot variants larger than a given size using the `max_mb` argument.
 The `zoom` argument takes an integer parameter and shows only the intervals within +/- that parameter on either side of the breakpoints.
 A dotted line connects the ends of the variant call bar at the top of the window, showing that the region between breakpoint intervals is not shown.
 * By default, if fewer than 6 samples have a variant and additional homref samples are given, control samples will be added from the homref group to reach a total of 6 samples in the plot.
 This number may be altered using the `min_entries` argument.
-* Arguments that are optional in `samplot plot` can by given as arguments to `samplot vcf`.
+* Arguments that are optional in `samplot-ic plot` can by given as arguments to `samplot-ic vcf`.
 They will be applied to each image generated.

 #### CRAM inputs
-Samplot also support CRAM input, which requires a reference fasta file for reading as noted above.
+samplot-ic also support CRAM input, which requires a reference fasta file for reading as noted above.
 Notice that the reference file is not included in this repository due to size.
 This time we'll plot an interesting duplication at X:101055330-101067156.

 ```
-samplot plot \
+samplot-ic plot \
     -n NA12878 NA12889 NA12890 \
     -b samplot/test/data/NA12878_restricted.cram \
       samplot/test/data/NA12889_restricted.cram \